iankuratri/iankuratri/README.md

 I specialize in Angular and React.

-Here is a list technologies I’ve been working with recently:
+Here is a list of technologies I’ve been working with recently:

 Libraries & Frameworks:
 Angular, Angular Material, RxJS,  React, Bootstrap, Node.js, Express